readable111/Crop-Hero/MPM/mpm.md

 ##### Case 4: Formik Updates
 Like Case 3, Case 4 is a variant of Case 1.
 In this case, the test simulates events to change values in form inputs like changing the value in a text input.
 If the form input is managed by Formik, your test will have a chance to run into this error.
 Just like Case 1, you can solve it by just waiting for it to complete.

+#### Unable to Find Component With Test ID <a name="testid_not_found"></a>
+*Author: Daniel*

+This is a common issue where you are unable to find any component with the desired test ID, which is especially annoying when dealing with @rneu/themed.
+You'll probably notice it because you are getting errors about trying to call functions on "null" or "undefined" values.
+Here are some troubleshooting steps.

+1. Try to render the component as a snapshot test
+    * If you get exports[`<YourComponent/> renders correctly 1`] = `<YourComponent />` or exports[`<YourComponent/> renders correctly 1`] = null, then you have an error with the component.
+Check the other sections in the MPM on how to troubleshoot this specific error.
+    * Otherwise, continue through the steps
+1. Follow the general troubleshooting advice in this section to identify the problematic component
+1. Check whether the `testID` prop is properly passed
+    * This can be an issue if you are dealing with a component that you wrote
+1. Check whether the problematic library needs to be ignored in the Jest transformer
+    * To ignore the library, go to jest.config.js and add the library to the 'transformIgnorePatterns' list
+1. Check whether the problematic component has been mocked as an empty component like `<></>`
+1. Mock the problematic component if it has not already been mocked
+    * Just make sure not to use an empty component here, per the previous step

 ## Tools & Resources <a name="tools"></a>
 *Author: Daniel*